 Blueberry scones can be higher in calories depending on how large the scone is, how much butter and sugar is in it.
 Here is the nutritional information including the calorie amount.

-These buttermilk blueberry scones are nothing short of delicious and make for an absolutely amazing breakfast or treat.
+These are nothing short of delicious and make for an absolutely amazing breakfast or treat.

-STORING AND FREEZING BLUEBERRY SCONES: Blueberry scones can be stored wrapped in plastic at room temperature for 3 days or kept in the refrigerator for 5 days.
-Blueberry scones also freeze well wrapped tightly in plastic for up to 3 months.
+STORING AND FREEZING: Blueberry scones can be stored wrapped in plastic at room temperature for 3 days or kept in the refrigerator for 5 days.
+They also freeze well wrapped tightly in plastic for up to 3 months.
 Simply thaw in the refrigerator a day before wanting to serve them.

-*If you’re loving these blueberry scones recipe then please see my Corned Beef Hash Recipe and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing blueberry scones recipe*
+*If you’re loving these blueberry scones recipe then please see my Corned Beef Hash Recipe and definitely be sure to leave me a comment below and a rating if you’ve had the chance to hook this up.*

 Blueberry Scones Recipe